 -1 spoon full of hummus

--pinch of chopped cilantro and hot sauce to top
+-chopped cilantro and hot sauce to top

 -start cooking the rice